wire-rabbit/pathmarks/README.md

 A log viewer built on [Textualize](https://www.textualize.io) with a file explorer, simple and regular expression searching, and JSON pretty-printing.

+Tested on Linux and macOS.
+(Relies on the `file` shell command to detect plausible text files.)

 Packaged with [Poetry](https://python-poetry.org).

 ```bash